-In this recipe I’m using my Homemade Cream of Mushroom Soup, but I’ve always used your standard store-bought cream of mushroom soup in the past so I’m sure you’ll have success either way.
+In this recipe I'm using my Homemade Cream of Mushroom Soup, but I have used your standard store-bought cream of mushroom soup in the past so I'm sure you'll have success either way.

 Poppy Seed Chicken and Rice Casserole is a great meal option for the day after serving a roasted or rotisserie-style chicken.
 During the Winter I tried out serving a roast chicken dinner on Monday, tacos on Tuesday, and then using the leftover chicken in a casserole or soup on Wednesday.
 More often than not I made this Poppy Seed Chicken and Rice Casserole!
 I hope your family enjoys it as much as my family does.

 What is the Best Topping for Poppy Seed Chicken and Rice Casserole?